eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/workspace/index.md

-Depending on the requested type, this ZIP contains either a turtle file for each project (type rdfTurtle) or a substructure of resource files and XML descriptions (type xmlZip).
+Depending on the requested export type, this ZIP file contains either one Turtle file per project (type `rdfTurtle`) or a substructure of resource files and XML descriptions (type `xmlZip`).

 The file name is optional and will be generated with by the template if absent.